Discoverer 3: Mission

 Discoverer 3 was originally scheduled for launch in late May 1959.
 This attempt was aborted when biomedical telemetry ceased from the SRV and, upon opening the capsule, it was discovered that the payload, four black mice, had poisoned themselves by gnawing at the Krylon coating of their cages.
 A second launch a few days later was aborted when telemetry indicated a 100% humidity level inside the SRV; payload mice had urinated on the humidity sensor.

 The spacecraft was finally launched at 3 June 1959 20:09:20 from Vandenberg LC 75-3-4.
+Discoverer III sent telemetry data for 13 minutes, reaching a range of 1200 miles downrange and a speed of nearly 18000 mph, before abruptly going silent.
+After 24 hours of failure to obtain radar or telemetry signals, it was concluded that the spacecraft had been lost.
+Factors which contributed to the failure were determined to be faulty radar data which triggered an incorrect firing time and velocity target, and an early cutoff of the rocket's firing.
 During separation of the Agena stage from the Thor first stage, the booster pitched downward, and the Agena and payload crashed into the Pacific Ocean.

 The loss of the mice at sea, compounded by a Jupiter suborbital shot failure on May 29 resulting in the death of the payload monkey, Able, generated complaints from a British humane society and several American newspapers.

 Legacy

+The failure of Discoverer 3 caused a week-long delay in the upcoming Discoverer 4 mission while changes were made to ensure its success.
+The radar problem was addressed by changes in tracking procedures; the premature propulsion cut-off issue was deemed minor—had it occurred without the faulty radar data, Discoverer 3 would have made orbit.

 CORONA began operational flights on 25 Jun 1959 with the launch of Discoverer 4 and achieved its first fully successful flight with the mission of Discoverer 14, launched on August 18, 1960.
 The program ultimately comprised 145 flights in eight satellite series, the last mission launching on 25 May 1972.
 CORONA was declassified in 1995, and a formal acknowledgement of the existence of US reconnaissance programs, past and present, was issued in September 1996.